 This concentration prepares students for positions in sales or management within the pharmaceutical or chemical industry where often both chemical and business skills are required.
 This program includes foundation courses that are required for many MBA programs.
 Click here for more information on this program.

-Students interested in going on to medical, dental, or pharmacy school after obtaining their B.S. in Chemistry should consider either the Chemistry or Biochemistry Concentrations and take appropriate courses from the Biological Sciences department.
+Students interested in going on to medical, dental, or pharmacy school after obtaining their B.S. in Chemistry and Biochemistry should consider either the Chemistry and Biochemistry or Biochemistry Concentrations and take appropriate courses from the Biological Sciences department.
 Click here for more information on this program.

 Dr. He has strong research interests in photoactive materials with broad applications in organic photovoltaics, optoelectronics, and other thin-film devices.
 He has extensive experiences in inorganic and organic synthesis, high performance computing, small molecule crystallography, photovoltaic device fabrication/characterization, and nanofabrications.
 His research is highly interdisciplinary.